RAJANAGORI/Nightingale/README.md

 ## Docker for Pentesters: Pentesting Framework

 ## Description
-Docker containerization is most powerful technologies in the current market so I came with the idea to develop Docker images for Pentesters.
+Docker containerization is the most powerful technology in the current market so I came up with the idea to develop Docker images for Pentesters.

-Nightingale contain all the required well-known tools that will be required to the Pentesters at the time of Penetration Testing.
-This docker image has a base support of Debian and it is completely platform Independent.
+Nightingale contains all the required well-known tools that will be required for the Pentesters at the time of Penetration Testing.
+This docker image has the base support of Debian and it is completely platform Independent.

-You can either create a docker image in your local host machine by modifying according to your requirements or you can directly pull the docker image from the docker hub itself.
+You can either create a docker image in your localhost machine by modifying it according to your requirements or you can directly pull the docker image from the docker hub itself.

 ### Why?
-The Reason behind creating this Docker file to make a platform independent penetration toolkit.
-It Include all the usefull tools that will be required to a penetration tester
+The Reason behind creating this Docker file is to make a platform-independent penetration toolkit.
+It includes all the useful tools that will be required for a penetration tester
-(You can refer to the tool list section for same).
+(You can refer to the tool list section for the same).
-## Docker Image build and Run
+## Docker Image Build and Run
 - Take a clone of the repository
 ```
 git clone --depth 1 https://github.com/RAJANAGORI/Nightingale.git